7 Adaptogen Herbs To Lower Your Cortisol

 There are a number of adaptogens referred to as ginsengs that aren’t technically ginsengs, but keep in mind that they have similar composition or effects.*

 2. Holy basil

-Also called tulsi, holy basil is known in India as the “elixir of anti-aging.”
-Preliminary studies suggest that holy basil may be effective in helping fight fatigue and stress; boosting the immune system; and regulating blood sugar, blood pressure, and hormone levels.
+Also called tulsi, holy basil is native to India.
+Preliminary studies suggest that holy basil may be effective in helping fight fatigue and stress; supporting the immune system; and maintaining normal blood sugar, blood pressure, and hormone levels.*

-Ashwagandha is often referred to as Indian ginseng.
-Often used in Ayurvedic medicine, ashwagandha regulates the immune system and eases anxiety.
-Ashwagandha has been used in Eastern medicine for more than 2,500 years and has immunomodulating effects that boost the immune system and help the body lower its cortisol levels.
+Ashwagandha is sometimes referred to as Indian ginseng.
+Often used in Ayurvedic medicine, ashwagandha supports the immune system.* Ashwagandha has been used in Eastern medicine for more than 2,500 years and can help the body maintain normal cortisol levels.*

-Used in Chinese medicine, astragalus boosts immunity and buffers the effects of stress.
-It increases the amount of anti-stress compounds our bodies use to repair and prevent stress-related damage.
-It may also reduce the ability of stress hormones like cortisol to bind to receptors.
+Used in Chinese medicine, astragalus supports immunity and helps manage the effects of stress.* It can also reduce the ability of stress hormones like cortisol to bind to receptors.*

-Licorice root can increase energy and endurance, boost the immune system, and protect the thymus from being damaged by cortisol.
-However, its use requires professional supervision because of how it may affect blood pressure.
+Licorice root can enhance energy and endurance, support the immune system, and protect the thymus from being damaged by cortisol.* However, its use requires professional supervision because of how it may affect blood pressure.

 7. Cordycep mushrooms

-Cordyceps, reishi, shiitake, and maitake mushrooms are funguses with antioxidant properties.
-That means nutrition-rich mushrooms have all the benefits of antioxidant-rich foods.
-They may not be adaptogens in the classic sense, but each has adaptogenic, anti-tumor and immune-enhancing properties.
+Cordyceps, reishi, shiitake, and maitake mushrooms are funguses with antioxidant properties.* They may not be adaptogens in the classic sense, but each has adaptogenic, immune-enhancing properties.*